robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ### Teleport Area

+The teleportation area allows teleporting to anywhere.

 1. Create a `XR > Teleportation Area` under `SampleScene`, and offset it from the camera, and raise it up slightly so it isn't intersecting with the existing ground plane.
 The plane can be teleported to.
 2. Add a cube to `SampleScene` and put it somewhere near the plane.
 Add a `Teleportation Area` component to the cube.
 This is to setup the cube as a teleportation destination as well, but it needs a collider to be set in order to work.
 By default it will just use the exiting `Box Collider` on the cube, so it does not need to be set now.

 ### Teleport Anchor

+The teleportation anchor teleports exactly to the anchor.

 1. Create a `XR > Teleportation Anchor` under `SampleScene`.
 Scale down the plane and place it next to the `Teleportation Area` plane.